 When and where does RCIA meet?

-We meet on Tuesday evenings in the Church Hall (which is underneath the church building).
-This year we’ll begin on Tuesday, September 8th.
+We meet on Tuesday evenings in the Rectory Basement.
 We start at 7:00 pm and finish around 9:00 pm.

 How long does RCIA last?